Mingze0111/MM_Test/README.md

 ### Application
-You can run the code to apply sentiment analysis techniques to financial text data using word embeddings.
+You can run the code to apply sentiment analysis techniques to financial text data using word embeddings:

 ```bash
 python main.py